Profile image

 Safety, trust & environment

+I have plenty of room in my house for the doggos to roam around, I have a decent size backyard, with a fence, for play time and I am close to several dog parks, including QE park, which is convenient for taking long walks on trails and in open areas.
 I am a detail-oriented person with an intuitive knack for anticipating a pet's needs.
 In my household, a dog’s well-being—nutrition, safety, and emotional comfort—always comes first.
-I have a background in nutritional research and have coached clients on adjusting diets to address issues like inflammation, skin irritations, and fur quality.
+I have a background in nutritional research and have coached clients on adjusting diets as well as routines to address issues like gaining weight, inflammation, skin irritations, and fur quality.
 I am well-versed in Raw and Ancestral meal preparation and follow feeding instructions to the letter.
 While I am happy to offer nutritional tips, if asked, my priority is communicating clear health observations to you.
 My home environment is calm and inclusive; guests are welcome on the furniture and my bed, though I have a dedicated dog bed for those who prefer their own space.
-During feeding times, when I have more than one guest, I will typically separate everyone and feed them in separate rooms.
-There are dog gates at the stairs, as well as the front and backdoor.
-Special Note: As it is now tick season, I do require all dogs staying at my home to have protection against flea and ticks.
+Also, my bedroom door is left open at night for dogs who prefer to move and maybe take the sectional couch as their bed.
+During feeding times, when I have more than one guest, I will typically separate everyone and feed them in separate rooms with closed doors until everyone is done eating.
+I always wait for at least 90 mins after feeding before letting the dogs be active as it can cause digestive issues like "bloat" in larger deep chested breeds.
+I have a number of dog gates at the stairs, as well as the front and backdoor to prevent dogs from leaving the house by mistake.
+Special Note: As it is now tick season, I do require all dogs staying at my home to have protection against fleas and ticks.

 Home